-- 1) The target STEM industry and occupation including how the target industry and occupation are STEMrelated. - 2) The target population (such as incumbent workers, displaced workers, or traditional postsecondary students) including the location within Nevada trainees will come from. - 3) A detailed description of the training program that includes: - a. a detailed description of the curriculum including whether the curriculum will be developed inhouse or purchased; - b. the lifespan of the curriculum and whether the program will have to purchase new curriculum in the future; - c. what type of nationally recognized industry credential, certificate or degree program completers will receive at the conclusion of the training program (see page 2 for eligible credential list), the cost of the examination fee if separate from the cost of the program, and where students will take the exam; - d. a description of the learning outcomes for students including what skills completers will have; - e. a brief bio for all faculty or instructors that will teach courses with information such as a CV, relevant credentials, or prior teaching experience.
-If instructors will be hired after the grant is awarded, provide a plan and timeline for hiring instructors and the minimum qualifications required. - 4) A timeline, in table format, of project phases from award of funds to the completion of the first cohort of trainees; include measurable goals for each project phase. - 5) A description of how the grant applicant will reach out to and recruit possible trainees to participate in the training program and retain students accepted into the program. - 6) A detailed diversity action plan that includes strategies to recruit, retain, and assist underrepresented groups in STEM to complete the new or expanded program.
+- 1) The target STEM industry and occupation including how the target industry and occupation are STEM-related. - 2) The target population (such as incumbent workers, displaced workers, or traditional postsecondary students) including the location within Nevada trainees will come from. - 3) A detailed description of the training program. - a. a description of the learning outcomes for students including an overview of the curriculum and what skills completers will have; - b. what type of nationally recognized industry credential, certificate or degree program completers will receive at the conclusion of the training program (see page 2 for eligible credential list), the cost of the examination fee if separate from the cost of the program, and where students will take the exam; - c. a description of when, how, and where students will learn; - d. a brief bio for all faculty or instructors that will teach courses with information such as relevant credentials, or prior teaching experience.
+If instructors will be hired after the grant is awarded, provide a plan and timeline for hiring instructors and the minimum qualifications required. - e.
+For applicants seeking funding to adapt existing programs to changes in learning required by COVID-19, please provide a description of - i. the proposed changes to the program when compared to the program; - ii. why the changes are needed; and - iii. how grant funds will be used to implement those changes. - 4) A timeline, in table format, of project phases from award of funds to the completion of the first cohort of trainees; include measurable goals for each project phase. - 5) A description of how the grant applicant will reach out to and recruit possible trainees to participate in the training program and retain students accepted into the program. - 6) A detailed diversity action plan that includes strategies to recruit, retain, and assist underrepresented groups in STEM to complete the new or expanded program.
 Examples of underrepresented groups include racial or ethnic minorities, females, veterans, persons in poverty, and persons with disabilities.
 Do the strategies outlined go beyond existing efforts?
-If not, explain why existing efforts are sufficient. - 7) Provide an organizational description which identifies the project manager, all others responsible for project implementation, and any external partners and their roles.
+If not, explain why existing efforts are sufficient.

+7) Provide an organizational description which identifies the project manager, all others responsible for project implementation, and any external partners and their roles.
 Include the resources, including any in-kind contributions, which the partners bring to the project.